This page gives an overview of the Prisma internals and how it works "under the hood".

 node_modules/@prisma/engines folder when you install or update

-prisma.
+prisma, the Prisma CLI package.
+(The query engine is also copied to the generated Prisma Client when you generate.)
 You might want to use a custom binary file if:

 - Automated download of binaries is not possible.